microsoft/Rexl/docs/UserGuide/Sections/02-TypesAndValues.md

 Rexl supports a **_date_** type and a **_time_** type, known collectively as **_chrono types_**.

+The resolution of the chrono types is 100 nanoseconds, or 0.1 microseconds, or 0.0000001 seconds.
+This unit of time is called a **_tick_**.
+There are 10 million ticks per second.

 A **_date_** value represents a day in an idealized Gregorian calendar as well as a time value within that day.
+In our idealized Gregorian calendar:
-The resolution of the time value is 100 nanoseconds (0.0000001 second).
-The smallest (earliest) possible date value is the beginning of year one.
-This smallest value is also the **_default value_** for the date type.
+* The minimum (earliest) date value is the beginning of year one.
+* A leap year is one that is divisible by `4` but not divisible by `100` unless it is also divisible by `400`.
+* Each leap year has `366` days while each leap year has `365` days.
+* Each day has `24` hours.
+* Each hour has `60` minutes.
+* Each minute has `60` seconds.
+* Each second has `10_000_000` ticks.
-The largest (latest) possible date value is the final representable instant in year `9999`, that is 0.0000001 second before the beginning of year `10000`.
+* The maximum (latest) possible date value is the final representable instant in year `9999`, that is, one tick (0.0000001 second) before the beginning of year `10_000`.

+Note that this system is _not_ based in history and does _not_ account for leap seconds or other adjustments typically made in a solar based time system.

+The minimum date value (the beginning of year `1`) is also the **_default value_** for the date type.

+The **_total tick count_** of a date value is the number of ticks between the minimum date value (the beginning of year 1) and the date value.
+The minimum date value has total tick count `0` and the maximum date value has total tick count `3_155_378_975_999_999_999`.

+The time of day portion of a date value consists of a number of ticks, at least zero and less than `864_000_000_000`, which is the number of ticks in `24` hours.
+The date type does _not_ include any indication of time zone.
+When needed, a time-zone offset should be tracked separately as a **_time_** value.

-A **_time_** value represents a time interval consisting of a number of days, hours, minutes, seconds, and fractions of a second.
+A **_time_** value represents a time interval consisting of a number of days, hours, minutes, seconds, milliseconds (`1_000` per second) and ticks (`10_000` per millisecond).
 Time values can be positive, zero, or negative.
-The resolution of a time value is 100 nanoseconds (0.0000001 second).
-A time value is represented as a number of **_ticks_** (positive, zero, or negative), where each tick is 100 nanoseconds.
-This number of ticks must fit in the [`I8` integer type](#numeric-types).
-That is, the smallest time value has tick count equal to the smallest value of the `I8` type and the largest time value has tick count equal to the largest value of the `I8` type.
-A time value is often rendered with as `[s]D.H:M:S.F` where `[s]` is an optional `-` or `+` sign, `D` is a number of (24 hour) days, `H` is a number of hours, `M` is a number of minutes, `S` is a number of seconds, and `F` is the fractional part.
-Note that `.` is used to separate the number of days from the time components and also to support the fractional part of a second from the whole seconds.
+A time value corresponds to a number of **_ticks_** (positive, zero, or negative).
+This number of ticks, called the **_total tick count_** of the time value, can be any number that fits in the [`I8` integer type](#numeric-types).
+That is, the smallest time value has total tick count equal to the smallest value of the `I8` type and the largest time value has total tick count equal to the largest value of the `I8` type.

+A time value is often rendered as `[s]D.H:M:S.F` where `[s]` is an optional `-` or `+` sign, `D` is a number of (24 hour) days, `H` is a number of hours, `M` is a number of minutes, `S` is a number of seconds, and `F` is the fractional part.
+Note that `.` is used to separate the number of days from the time components and also to separate the fractional part of a second from the whole seconds.
 A `:` is used to separate the hours from minutes and minutes from seconds.
 With this notation, the largest time value is `10675199.02:48:05.4775807` and the smallest time value is `-10675199.02:48:05.4775808`.
 The default time value is zero, rendered `0.0:0:0.0`.

-Some of the [arithmetic operators](04-Operators.md#date-and-time-arithmetic-operators) apply to chrono values.
+Some of the [arithmetic operators](04-Operators.md#chrono-arithmetic-operators) apply to chrono values.
 For example, two date values can be subtracted to get a time value.
 Similarly, a date value and time value can be added to get a new date value.